Japanese minelayer Shirataka: Operational history

 On 19 August, Shirataka escorted Convoy Mi-15 from Moji to Miri in Sarawak.
 On 31 August, while transiting Luzon Strait, the convoy was attacked by USS Queenfish, USS Sealion and USS Growler, which sank several of the transports.
-Sealion also hit at 07:30 Shirataka with two of three torpedoes fired as she entered Bashi Channel.
-Shirataka sank at 21°05′N 121°26′E at 11:15 with loss of all hands, including her CO, Captain Takahide Miki, who was subsequently posthumously promoted to rear admiral.
+As she entered Bashi Channel at 07:30, Shirataka was hit by two of three torpedoes fired by Sealion.
+She sank at 21°05′N 121°26′E at 11:15 with loss of all hands, including her CO, Captain Takahide Miki, who was subsequently posthumously promoted to rear admiral.

 Shirataka was removed from the navy list on 10 October 1944.